oasrcode/UT4-Game/README.md

 ### How to play ♟️
 * Use 'wasd' to move the ball
 * Use 'space' to jump over the stairs,
-* Recolet all the coins 🌕 before the time runs out out you'll lose.
+* Recolet all the coins 🌕 before the time runs out out.
-* Hint 👀 there is 2 scenes playable with 4 coins each one. 👍
+* Hint 👀 there is 2 playable scenes with 4 coins each one. 👍